-I think there’s a safe generalization to be made about DIY & Indie Filmmakers, and that is we spend a fair bit of time window gazing online at the latest filmmaking equipment.
-Raw this, raw that, 4k, 6k, can it shoot underwater at night at 120 frames per second?
+I think there’s a safe generalization to be made about DIY & Indie Filmmakers, and that is, we spend a fair bit of time window gazing online at the latest filmmaking equipment.
+RAW this, RAW that, 4k, 6k, can it shoot underwater at night at 120 frames per second?

 You may have spent months, even years, acquiring your equipment and resources for your short film, and yet to be then slowed down because you forgot a few clothing pegs.
-After completing the first block of shooting for my web series Grim: A Tale of Death, there were a few essentials that we forgot to acquire, or if we did have them, we didn’t realize how essential they were going to be.
+After completing the first block of shooting for my defunct web series Grim: A Tale of Death, there were a few essentials that we forgot to acquire, or if we did have them, we didn’t realize how essential they were going to be.
 In the following video, I demonstrate just how valuable these essentials are.
 If you’re not one for video tutorials, then you can find the written advice below the video.

 Mechanical fans are a must.
 This was something we learned at a late stage of our first block of filming.
 With long hot days of filming inside, electrical equipment which produced heat and lights which were hot enough to fry an egg, the rooms quickly became very muggy.
-Morale along with patience was quick to drop.
+Morale, along with patience, was quick to drop.

 A Tape Measure

 As you descend down the ladder of film productions, from pro to DIY, the list of jobs and responsibilities start to merge into a single person.
-More often than not on a DIY shoot the director is also the cinematographer.
+More often than not, on a DIY shoot, the director is also the cinematographer.
 The tape measure never left my pocket and often helped speed up the shoot.

 When it came to the day of the shoot, we had our storyboards and shot list ready to aid us, but we didn’t have to farce around with the camera getting it into the correct position.
-We knew that shot 1E was an ECU and needed to be placed 2ft away from the subject (at the corresponding angle to the storyboard of course).
+We knew that shot 1E was an ECU and needed to be placed 2ft away from the subject (at the corresponding angle to the storyboard, of course).
 It sped up the technical aspect of the production tremendously.